Common brown rat

 - under big containers or vehicles with limited visibility

 - wall cavities and hollow walls with structural damage

 - rodent nests inside cardboard boxes or plastic containers

 The thermal images shown above have been taken during emergency call outs for rat control in London.
 On one occasion our customer reported nocturnal activity of rodents in his garden and we managed to identify the main entry point, which was an external sewer in this case.
 Apparently, the rats were strong enough to climb their way up the sewer and then come out of it.
 This particular entry was successfully blocked, as well as all other access points, associated with the property.
 Proofing has been carried out with steel mesh, poisonous silicone with steel fibres and even cement mixed with steel to prevent the rats from chewing their way through.
 In another case, shown on the thermal image collage above, rodent activity was reported in an attic and our pest technicians captured a rat that was hiding underneath a hot water container.

 The general best practices for rat pest control involve complex treatments and measures to be undertaken in order to achieve long-term results.
 This pest is incredibly skilful and intelligent, which makes it a challenge even for professional pest control companies.
-In London and the UK there are two main species that are causing trouble and these are the black and the brown rats.
-All species are very good swimmers, they climb, burrow, jump and baby rats can squeeze through holes as tiny as 1/2 an inch in diameter.
+Their natural fear of new objects, called “neophobia”, as well as the bait shyness (avoiding bait due to previous bad experience) is a constant challenge for professional pest controllers.
+In London and the UK there is one main species that is causing trouble and that is the brown rat, while the black rat is quite rare.
+Both species are very good swimmers, they climb, burrow, jump and baby rats can squeeze through holes as tiny as 1/2 an inch in diameter.
 Rats have incredible balance and they can find access to properties using utility lines, tree branches and vegetation hanging over roofs and ledges of buildings.
 These rodents may also enter a property digging through the ground or swimming through sewers and drain pipes.